Swiss Re: Leadership

-Swiss Re's leadership consists of the Board of Directors, the executive committee and the Group Management Board.
+Swiss Re's leadership consists of the Board of Directors and the Group Executive Committee.

+In April 2024, Swiss Re appointed Andreas Berger as Group CEO, effective 1 July 2024 replacing Christian Mumenthaler who has been Group CEO since 2016.

+Offices

+Zürich headquarters

+Swiss Re is headquartered in Mythenquai, Zürich.
+Six buildings form Campus Mythenquai, with its historic headquarters being in the Altbau which was built in 1913.
+The majority of Swiss Re's headquarters staff are located in the adjacent Swiss Re Next building.

-London headquarters
+London office

 Its London office is located in the 30 St Mary Axe tower, which opened on 25 May 2004.
-The landmark London skyscraper, designed by architect Norman Foster and popularly known as "the gherkin", was sold in February 2007 for over £600 million (US$1.18 billion) to IVG Immobilien AG of Germany and the Evans Randall property investment firm.
+The landmark London skyscraper, designed by architect Norman Foster and popularly known as "the gherkin", was sold in February 2007 for over £600 million to IVG Immobilien AG of Germany and the Evans Randall property investment firm.

+New York offices

+Swiss Re has two offices in New York, its Manhattan office is located in 1301 Avenue of the Americas.
+The larger of the two offices is located in Armonk and overlooks the Kensico reservoir.

 Canadian offices

 Swiss Re has two Canadian offices, in Toronto and Vancouver; Swiss Reinsurance Company Canada was named one of Greater Toronto's Top Employers by Mediacorp Canada, Inc., in October 2008, as announced by the Toronto Star.